 Methods of epistemology

 At our teacher training college theoretical knowledge is blended with hands-on experiences.

-We emphasise a learning by doing approach
+We emphasise a learning by doing approach and practice community living.

 Our aim is to train progressive teachers who can respond to the challenges of our time.